The field of Church Ministries includes the subjects of Evangelism, Missions, Pastoral Ministry, and Preaching.

 EV 311 Biblical Evangelism I: Evangelism Explosion (As Needed)

 A careful study of the biblical, theological, and historical bases for evangelism is made.
 Using the Evangelism Explosion model, each student is assigned to a three-member team under the supervision of an “EE certified trainer.”
 Teams meet together for one hour of study each week and then go out into the community to call on prospects.
 Following the visits, the teams meet again for a report and praise session.

-EV 411 Biblical Disciple-Making and Evangelism (Every Semester)
+EV 411 Biblical Disciple-Making and Evangelism (Every Fall, Spring, and Summer)